Learn to Hunt

 As we learn more about air pollution’s effects on human health, it makes sense to do everything we can to keep our air clean and our communities healthy.
 Saving energy cuts air pollution, plus it saves money.
 Tips 1 to 5 are easy to do.
 Tips 6 to 9 deal with cars, a big source of pollution.

-Weird stats: Energy Star lighting produces 75 percent less heat, uses about 75 percent less energy and lasts 10 to 50 times longer than standard lighting.
+Weird stats: Energy Star lighting uses about 70 to 90 percent less energy and lasts 10 to 25 times longer than standard lighting.
+Leaving one light on eight hours a day costs almost $20 a year.
 Energy consumed during stand-by mode from all your devices can add up to nearly 10 percent of your energy bill.

 3. Plant a Tree: Take a load off your cooling bill (up to 56 percent) and improve air quality by planting a shade tree.
 Pine trees and other conifers planted on the northwest can cut chilly winter winds, save energy and make your home more comfortable.
-Estimate energy savings and find the best location with http://www.itreetools.org/design.php.
-Order shade, ornamental and conifer trees ($25 to $30 for a 3- to 8-foot tree) through MidAmerican and Alliant energy programs.
+Estimate energy savings and find the best location with i-Tree design.
 Call 811 at least two days before you plant to prevent hitting an underground utility.

-$$$ Stats: A Cedar Rapids study shows for every $1 spent on trees, taxpayers receive $4 in public benefits: $140 per resident.
+$$$ Stats: Trees Forever and Coe College found in a Cedar Rapids case study for every $1 spent on trees, taxpayers receive $4 in public benefits: $140 per resident.

 4. Don’t burn.
 Wood smoke may smell good, but it’s not good for public health or the environment.
 If you can’t live without your fireplace, Burn Wise.
 Burn the right wood, in the right way, in the right wood-burning appliance.
 The right wood is split, aged at least six months, protected from moisture and hardwood.